robotick-labs/robotick-engine/docs/design/tdd_reflective_telemetry.md

 ## Roadmap

-- [ ] Define schema registry and field type system
+- [ ] Define layout registry and field type system
-- [ ] Implement `/reflective/raw` and `/reflective/schema` endpoints in Hub
+- [ ] Implement `/reflective/raw` and `/reflective/layout` endpoints in Hub
 - [ ] Add workload registration support for `meta` tags
-- [ ] Build web client that can parse buffer using schema
+- [ ] Build web client that can parse buffer using layout
 - [ ] Verify live image display for `FaceDisplayWorkload`
 - [ ] Extend support to audio fields (`audio/pcm`, `sample-rate` tag, etc.)
 - [ ] Generalise tooling to support all workloads